opengisch/QField-docs/documentation/how-to/project-setup/storage.en.md

 * Raster data (GeoTIFFs, JPEGs and others)
 * Auxiliary files, which includes additional files used for styling (.qml or .sld) and any other files referenced by the project

-### Packaging the project as a GeoPackage
+### Saving the project within a GeoPackage

-The simplest and most efficient way to package a QGIS project and its corresponding geospatial data into one file is to use [GeoPackages](https://www.geopackage.org/).
+The simplest and most efficient way to save a QGIS project and its corresponding geospatial data in one file is to use a [GeoPackage](https://www.geopackage.org/).
-We recommend using the GeoPackage file format for projects in QField, since packaging in QGIS is easy and straightforward.
+We recommend using the GeoPackage file format for projects in QField, since saving the files in one file within QGIS is easy and straightforward.

-To package a project as a GeoPackage, three steps are necessary.
+!!!
+Workflow

-**Step 1: Package vector layers as GeoPackage:**
+    **Step 1: Save vector layers as GeoPackage:**

     1. Click on the toolbox and search for the tool “package layers”.

     This tool lets you package selected vector layers in the project file (and elsewhere) into a single GeoPackage containing the geospatial data.

-**Step 2: add raster layers to GeoPackage**
+    **Step 2: add raster layers to GeoPackage** (Optional)

     If your project contains raster layers these can also be stored in the GeoPackage.

     1. Click on the raster layer you want to export, then *Export* > *Save Features As...*, and select GeoPackage as the format.
     2. Add a filename and select the three dots to browse for the GeoPackage.
     3. Select the GeoPackage and change the file format at the bottom of the dialogue window from “GeoTIFF” to “All files (*.*)”.
     Now both vector and raster layers are saved in the same GeoPackage.
     4. Browse for the GeoPackage in the browser panel and expand it to ensure that all files are there.

     **Step 3: Add project file (.qgs) to GeoPackage:**

     1. Direct to *Project* > *Save to* > *GeoPackage*, and select the GeoPackage file containing all the layers.
     This saves the project file, with the `.qgs` extension into the GeoPackage as well.

     ![type:video](https://player.vimeo.com/video/969846267)<!-- markdown-link-check-disable-line -->

-*Package QGIS Project into GeoPackage*
+    *Save QGIS Project into GeoPackage*

     For more information, consult the QGIS documentation  [packaging layers](https://docs.qgis.org/latest/en/docs/user_manual/processing_algs/qgis/database.html#package-layers).

 ## 2. Copying project over to the QField target device

 On both the Android and iOS devices, installing QField creates a folder called QField, containing three folders; `Imported Datasets`, `Imported Projects` and `QField`.

-1. Package the project either on the computer or via QFieldCloud.
+When a project is transferred to the mobile device, it is recommended to use the QFieldSync Plugin to "package" the project and corresponding datafiles so that during the fieldwork, changes are being detected when synchronizing back to the source device.
+Depending on whether you are using QFieldCloud or manually transfer your projects, different steps should be undertaken.

+!!!
+Workflow

+    1. Before copying or downloading your project, your project and files need to be "packaged" into a readable format for QField.
+    If you are using QFieldCloud just upload your project and files and make they are saved in the same data folder.
+    If you are manually transferring your project, follow the steps under [QFieldSync](../../get-started/tutorials/get-started-qfs.en.md)

-2. When NOT going through QFieldCloud copy the project to your device to the folder called `Imported Projects`.
+    2. If you do NOT use QFieldCloud copy the project to your device to the folder called `Imported Projects`.

     You can find the folder under the following paths:

     * Android path: `Android/data/ch.opengis.qfield/files/Imported Projects`
     * iOS path: `On My iPhone/QField/Imported Projects`

     Copying the packaged project over to the corresponding folder of each device can be done in several ways.

 ### Android

-#### Transfer via USB-cable
+**Transfer via USB-cable**

 1. Connect both devices using a USB cable and follow the instructions on [how to transfer files between your computer and the android device.](https://support.google.com/android/answer/9064445?hl=en#zippy=%2Cwindows-computer)
 On most devices plugged into a computer via USB cable connection, the path will be `<drive>:/Android/data/ch.opengis.qfield/files/`.
 There, users will find both the *Imported Datasets* and *Imported Projects* folders within which the QGIS projects and datasets should be placed.
 Changes done to the project content and datasets are saved in the files found in these locations.

-#### Sending via Bluetooth
+**Sending via Bluetooth**

 Wireless transfer of files is also possible by [sharing files via a Bluetooth connection.](https://www.wikihow.com/Connect-Your-Android-Phone-to-a-Windows-PC-Using-Bluetooth#:~:text=Click%20the%20Windows%20Start%20menu,%22Yes%22%20on%20your%20computer.)

-#### Google Drive (and other cloud storage services)
+**Google Drive (and other cloud storage services)
+**
 The advantage of using Google Drive is that both the source device and target device have shared access to a central working directory containing the current project files.

-A possible workflow may look like this:
+!!!
+Workflow

-1. Prepare and package a QGIS project on the source device.
+    1. Prepare and package a QGIS project on your laptop or computer.
-2. Upload the project to the cloud (for instance Google Drive).
+    2. Upload the project to Google Drive.
     3. Download the project to the target devices and collect data.
     4. Upload the changed project (or parts of the project) from the target devices back to the cloud and replace the old files with the new ones.
     5. Download the project back on to the source device.

 !!! note
-    When working with Google Drive, it may be helpful to create a dedicated folder in the cloud containing all the projects.
+    When working with Google Drive, it may be helpful to create a dedicated folder that contains all the projects.
-    A parallel of this folder can then also be created on the target device, to which the QGIS projects can be downloaded and saved in.
+    An equivalent of this folder can then also be created on the target device, to which the QGIS projects can be downloaded and saved in.

-### iOS
+### IOS

-#### Transfer via USB-cable
+**Transfer via USB-cable**

 Transferring files from MacBooks or iMacs to iPhone using a cable is not straightforward, since it is not possible to access individual files in the QField directory.

-One workaround could be the following
+!!!
+Workflow

     1. Copy the entire folder `Imported Projects` from your iOS target device (iPhone, IPad) over to your source device (iMac).
     2. Copy the packaged QGIS project file into the copied `Imported Projects`folder.
     3. Copy back and replace the old `Imported Folder` with the new one.

-#### iCloud (and other cloud storage services)
+**iCloud (and other cloud storage services)**

 An efficient way to synchronize projects is to use iCloud as a shared workspace to [download and upload project files.](https://support.apple.com/en-in/111764)
 It is not possible to import projects from folders inside the iOS QField application.
 Instead, the new project files have to be saved in the `Imported Projects` folder so that QField can access them.

+!!!
+Workflow
     1. On the source device, upload the packaged project to a folder on iCloud (titled e.g. "QField projects").
     2. On the target device, download the packaged project and move the file to the QField folder `Imported Projects`.
     3. Open the project file from inside the QField app and collect data.
     4. Upload the project file back to the shared iCloud folder and replace the old project file.
     5. On the source device, download the new project file containing the added data and the changes made.

-#### Share via AirDrop
+**Share via AirDrop**

 A quick and easy way to exchange files back and forth is using AirDrop.
 The only requirement is that both source and target device have to be OS and iOS respectively.

+!!!
+Workflow

     1. On the source device, right-click the file and select `Share...`, choose `AirDrop`, and then select the target device.
     2. On the target device, save the project directly to the QField directory `Imported Projects`.
     3. After your fieldwork, use AirDrop on the target device to transfer the project files back to the source device.

 ## 3. Importing projects and datasets